Explore UAB

 Department of Biomedical Informatics and Data Science

-The 5th Annual Data Sciences Hackathon was held virtually over the course of two days on September 9th and 10th, hosted by the UAB Department of Biomedical Informatics and Data Science (DBIDS) in conjunction with the Center for Clinical and Translational Sciences (CCTS).
+The 5th Annual Data Sciences Hackathon was held virtually on September 9-10 and was hosted by the UAB Department of Biomedical Informatics and Data Science (DBIDS) in conjunction with the Center for Clinical and Translational Sciences (CCTS).
 External sponsors for the event included the Pittsburgh Regional Health Initiative and the Jewish Healthcare Foundation.

 This year’s theme was "Intelligent Safety: Pioneering Patient Safety Solutions with AI/ML [Artificial Intelligence/Machine Learning] and Data Science," which placed a critical focus on how items such as natural language processing (NLP), generative AI such as ChatGPT, and computational resources impact nearly every aspect of patient care.

-One of the primary goals for Hackathon was to strengthen the professional development of participants through training, mentoring, and networking, while encouraging the development of novel research questions and hypotheses for future work in addressing patient safety.
-In preparation for this year’s Hackathon, there were several workshop tutorials held that centered around the event theme, while focusing extensively on generative AI as well as natural language processing.
+One of the primary goals of Hackathon was to strengthen the professional development of participants through training, mentoring, and networking while encouraging the development of novel research questions and hypotheses for future work in addressing patient safety.
+In preparation for this year’s Hackathon, there were several workshop tutorials held that centered around the event theme while focusing extensively on generative AI as well as natural language processing.

-“With the Hackathon, it is very rewarding to see how much you can accomplish in such a short period of time, and I believe that because there is such a small-time frame, there is really no pressure to be perfect,” said Data Information Coordinator Melissa Hall.
-“A lot of times in academia, we don't want to show our work with the public until it's fully formed.
+“With the Hackathon, it is very rewarding to see how much you can accomplish in such a short period, and I believe that because there is such a small time frame, there is no pressure to be perfect,” said Data Information Coordinator Melissa Hall.
+“A lot of times in academia, we don't want to show our work to the public until it's fully formed.
 The hackathon is very refreshing because no one has anything close to being published.
 Everyone is very encouraging, and it is such a positive atmosphere.”

-A common takeaway by participants from this year’s Hackathon was the opportunity to work in a space where imagination and originality was not only allowed, but also encouraged.
+A common takeaway by participants from this year’s Hackathon was the opportunity to work in a space where imagination and originality were not only allowed but also encouraged.

 “[Hackathon] was able to provide a platform to apply academic knowledge to real-world problems, fostering practical skills and experience,” said Phuong Quach, MPH and Ph.D. candidate in Rehabilitation Sciences for the UAB School of Health Professions.
 “It encourages interdisciplinary collaboration, allowing participants to learn from experts in various fields, while promoting innovation, creativity, and out-of-the-box thinking, which can lead to groundbreaking solutions.”